-Another high-level task in computer vision is clustering of image features.
-This can be formulated within the same general framework, but note that the data is now a list of features, instead of a digital image.
-Here, we study in detail the special case of clustering spatial point patterns, and indicate how the framework can be extended to other problems, such as edge detection.
+This Chapter studies the high-level task of clustering image features.
+A clustering algorithm must decide whether the data can be partitioned into meaningful groups and locate the group centres.
+This can be formulated within the same general framework discussed at length in Chapter 4, but note that the data is now a list of features instead of a digital image.
+Hence, both the data and the unknown centres can be modelled conveniently as a point process.
+Here, we study in detail the special case of spatial point patterns, and indicate how the framework can be tailored to other applications.